microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 }
 ```

-**Step 13.** We need to store a users location in order to apply our region flag correctly.
+**Step 13.** We need to store a user's location in order to apply our region flag correctly.
 Navigate to `.\PartsUnlimited\src\PartsUnlimited.Models\ApplicationUser.cs` and add the 'Location' property as seen below.

 ```csharp
 public class ApplicationUser : IdentityUser